aerospike/backup-go/cmd/asrestore/readme.md

       --no-udfs                  Don't restore any UDFs.
                                  Incompatible with --mode=asbx.
   -w, --parallel int             The number of restore threads.
 Accepts values from 1-1024 inclusive.
-                                 If not set the default value is automatically calculated and appears as the number of CPUs on your machine.
+                                 If not set, the default value is automatically calculated and appears as the number of CPUs on your machine.
   -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
       --max-retries int          Maximum number of retries before aborting the current transaction. (default 5)